 Take this paperback of Misery (Signet 1988): it's the same cover as the hardcover edition.
 But what sets it apart is the image at top, just inside on the second page; a faux-cover, if you will (it's actually called a step-back).
 It's a mock-up of the bestselling historical romances that protagonist Paul Sheldon writes which so obsess Annie Wilkes - except that's King himself in the place of, say, Fabio.
 Heh.
 Nice touch, no?
 Of course, Misery's Return is the book Annie forces him to write because she is, like many of us, his number one fan.

-I first read All Heads Turn When the Hunt Goes By in the summer of 1989 - just out of high school - but recalled virtually nothing of it, so it was one of the first vintage horror paperbacks I bought again for this blog.
+I originally read All Heads Turn When the Hunt Goes By in the summer of 1989-- fresh out of high school, working at a used bookstore!--but recalled virtually nothing of it, so it was one of the first vintage horror paperbacks I bought again for this blog.
 Even though I was thoroughly unimpressed with John Farris's 1976 bestseller The Fury, I was keen on revisiting All Heads Turn.
 Good decision; I could hardly put it down this past weekend.
 This is mainstream bestselling horror at its finest: wholly entertaining and gripping, a horror fiction melange of classic adventure tales, multi-generational family sagas, Southern Gothics, and even those horribly dated plantation novels, all to great effect.
 Even more astounding, perhaps, is that this Popular Library 1977 paperback cover is actually representative of events in the novel.
 The 1986 reprint from the Tor horror line, however, is one big spoiler.
 So do not Google it (but do check out this encomium from David J. Schow, who chose it as his entry in Horror: 100 Best Books).

 Farris settles in and moves his story along, writing smoothly and professionally, always a welcome surprise in what looks to be another junky horror paperback - albeit one with an oddly poetic and tantalizingly obscure title.
 Farris's prose is even impressionistic at times, once the delirium of horror and bloodshed begin.
 Which is, thankfully enough, just a few pages in, careening out of the gate with a blood-drenched military wedding ceremony in Virginia.
 Hot damn!